redbrick/docs-old/docs/index.md

 ## System Documentation Redundancy

-### docs.redbrick.dcu.ie

-This is a self hosted version running on halfpint.
-Its a cron job that pull from github once an hour and if it finds an update it rebuilds the site.

 ### Github

 Github is where docs are stored.
 They are plain markdown but they are easily